sdlhappylin/V-Rising-Server-Docker/README.md

 # Docker container for V-Rising Server
 From fragsoc/steamcmd-wine-xvfb to building VRising Server docker image.
 This is a private docker image.
 ## Useage
 ### Build docker image on local
-*Tips：please query the usage for ubuntu, docker and docker-compose by yourself*
+*Tips：please query the usage for ubuntu, docker and docker-compose by yourself.*
-*Suppose you use Ubuntu20.04 and setup git, docker and docker-compose*
+*Suppose you use Ubuntu20.04 and setup git, docker and docker-compose.*
 #### 1. Clone the repo
     git clone https://github.com/sdlhappylin/V-Rising-Server-Docker.git
 #### 2. CD to the directory V-Rising-Server-Docker